TimmaLabs/NetsExample/docs/deployment-checklist.md

 `8.
 Program` -> `1.
 Fetch Program`

-If updates are avaialble, this will download & install the latest software (rebooting the terminal in the process).
+If updates are available, this will download & install the latest software (rebooting the terminal in the process).
 If the payment terminal has the most up-to-date version of the software, it will print out the software version number.
 The version of the software should be at least that of the [abovementioned version](#supported-terminal-version).
+If you are unable to fetch the required update, contact Nets as they will need to set it available for download first.

+### How do I check the software version of the payment terminal?

+Open Timma and navigate to the [Payment Terminal](../assets/images/payment_terminal_version.png) view.
+The version is given as four numbers where e.g. `0481` would correspond to version `4.81`.
+If the version is lower than [what we currently support](#minimum-supported-terminal-version), you will need to [update the terminal software](#how-do-i-update-the-version-of-the-payment-terminal-software).

 ### The terminal refuses to print receipt/reports and displays an "unknown function" error.
 What to do?

-Update the terminal (see [above](#how-do-i-update-the-version-of-the-payment-terminal-software)).
+The terminal is running an old software version.
+Update the terminal ([see above](#how-do-i-update-the-version-of-the-payment-terminal-software)).